epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 convertRelease.pl
    This Perl script does consistency checks for the external <top>
-   deﬁnitions in the RELEASE ﬁle.
-This script also creates envPaths, cdCommands, and dllPath.bat ﬁles for vxWorks and other IOCs.
+   definitions in the RELEASE file.
+This script also creates envPaths, cdCommands, and dllPath.bat files for vxWorks and other IOCs.

 cvsclean.pl
-   This perl script ﬁnds and deletes cvs .#\* ﬁles in all directories of the directory tree.
+   This perl script finds and deletes cvs .#\* files in all directories of the directory tree.

 dos2unix.pl
-   This perl script converts text ﬁle in DOS CR/LF format to unix ISO format.
+   This perl script converts text file in DOS CR/LF format to unix ISO format.

 expandVars.pl
-   This perl tool expands @VAR@ variables while copying a ﬁle.
+   This perl tool expands @VAR@ variables while copying a file.

-ﬁlterWarnings.pl
+filterWarnings.pl
-   This is a perl script that ﬁlters compiler warning output (for HP-UX).
+   This is a perl script that filters compiler warning output (for HP-UX).

 fullpathname.pl
-   This perl script returns the fullpathname of a ﬁle.
+   This perl script returns the fullpathname of a file.

 installEpics.pl
-   This is a Perl script that installs build created ﬁles into the install directories.
+   This is a Perl script that installs build created files into the install directories.

 makeDbDepends.pl
-   This perl script searches .substitutions and .template ﬁles for entries to create a DEPENDS ﬁle.
+   This perl script searches .substitutions and .template files for entries to create a DEPENDS file.

 makeIncludeDbd.pl
-   This perl script creates an include dbd ﬁle from ﬁle names
+   This perl script creates an include dbd file from file names

-makeMakeﬁle.pl
+makeMakefile.pl
-   This is a perl script that creates a Makeﬁle in the created O.<arch>
+   This is a perl script that creates a Makefile in the created O.<arch>
    directories.

-makeTestﬁle.pl
+makeTestfile.pl
-   This perl script generates a ﬁle $target.t which executes a real test program in the same directory.
+   This perl script generates a file $target.t which executes a real test program in the same directory.

 mkmf.pl
-   This perl script generates include ﬁle dependencies for targets from source ﬁle include statements.
+   This perl script generates include file dependencies for targets from source file include statements.

 munch.pl
-   This is a perl script that creates a ctdt.c ﬁle for vxWorks target arch builds which lists the c++ static constructors and destructors.
+   This is a perl script that creates a ctdt.c file for vxWorks target arch builds which lists the c++ static constructors and destructors.
    See munching in the vxWorks documentation for more information.